 You’re craving a narcotic cocktail from your own stash but it’s rolled inside three pairs of denim and tucked deep into your checked bag.
 You parted at Newark International Airport.
 Fellow passengers made last minute calls to work and texted family of their estimated time of arrival.
-You rubbed the coarse material from edge to edge and whisper “we’ll meet again in Portland.”
+You rubbed the coarse material from edge to edge and whispered: “we’ll meet again in Portland.”

 As the plane touches down you’re already unbuckled and hanging off the edge of Seat B. The sea parts and you’re through, into the terminal, and seated in stall number 4 of 7.
-The door isn’t shut 30 seconds before it’s shaken violently from the applied force on the other side and “there’s someone in here!” but the pushing and pulling intensifies and is accompanied by the question of “Is there a phone in there?”
-“IS THERE A PHONE IN THERE?!?” and his shoes are sticking inside the stall and they’re orthopedics and high tops because old people still play pick-up hoops apparently and “THIS ISN’T A FUCKING PHONE BOOTH!” you bark at the stupid question asked a third time.
+The door isn’t shut 30 seconds before it’s shaken violently from the applied force on the other side and “there’s someone in here!” but he pushes and pull intensifies accompanied by the question of “Is there a phone in there?”
+“IS THERE A PHONE IN THERE?!?” and his shoes are sticking inside the stall and they’re orthopedics and high tops because old people still play pickup hoops apparently and “NO THIS ISN’T A PHONE BOOTH!” you bark at the stupid question asked a third time.

 The door is still.
 The bathroom is quiet except for one sink some idiot left running not realize it wasn’t hooked up to a sensor.
 You wipe, back to front, even though it’s supposedly the wrong way but you’ve been doing it like that since grade school because no one taught you better.
-Sam’s sister and her tits caught walked in on you one day, mid-wipe, knockoff Z Cavaricci pants covering your sneakers and middle school dick swinging in the breeze.
+Sam’s sister and her tits caught walked in on you one day, mid-wipe, knock off Z Cavaricci pants covering your sneakers and middle school dick swinging in the breeze.
 The embarrassment so monumental you considered joining the Army and never returning home.